parttimenerd/dsharpy/README.rst

 The additionial features are realized via comments:

 - c ind [variables to count models] 0
-- c dep a b_1 … b_n 0
+- c dep a_1 … a_n 0 b_1 … b_m 0
-    - tells the counter to assume that there is arbitrary relation between a and b_1, …, b_n
+    - tells the counter to assume that there is arbitrary relation between a_1, …, a_n and b_1, …, b_m
 - c par a_1 b_1 a_2 b_2 …
     - asserts that the relations a_i ~> b_i don't affect each other
-    - helps to improve the performance of the counter
+    - might help improve the performance of the counter
+    - should later be inferred

+Attention: The different ``dep`` comments might have to have pairwise disjunct left and right sides each

 See for examples in ``tests/cases``.